aluxnimm/outlookcaldavsynchronizer/README.md

 - **Include custom message classes in Outlook filter** Disabled by default, enable only if you have custom forms with message_classes other than the default IPM.Appointment/Contact/Task.
 For better performance, Windows Search Service shouldn't be deactivated if this option is enabled.
 - **Enable Tray Icon** Enabled by default, you can disable the tray icon in the Windows Taskbar if you don't need it.
 - **Accept invalid chars in server response** If checked invalid characters in XML server responses are allowed.
 A typical invalid char, sent by some servers is Form feed (0x0C).
+- ** Enable useUnsafeHeaderParsing** Enable, if the server sends invalid http headers, see common network errors.
+Needed for Yahoo and cPanel Horde servers for example.
+The general option overrides the setting in the app.config file.
-- **Trigger sync after Outlook Send/Receive** If checked a manual sync is triggered after the Outlook Send/Receive finishes.
+- **Trigger sync after Outlook Send/Receive and on Startup** If checked a manual sync is triggered after the Outlook Send/Receive finishes and on Outlook startup.
 - **CalDav Connection Timeout (secs)** For slow server connections you can increaste the timeout value (default 90 secs).
 - **Expand all nodes in Synchronization profiles** Enabled by default, expands all nodes in the synchronization profiles to see the suboptions for network settings and mapping configuration.